 Written by Callen Goldsmith (science graduate and avid runner).

 Remember back to when I was talking about protein?
 I briefly touched on gut microbiota, but since there’s at least as many of them as our own body cells if not more, they probably deserve their own article or two.
 The gut microbiome sounds kinda boring, like something a teacher would describe in lots of big Latin words.
 Most people probably don’t even know what it is or just recall some vague concept like ‘tummy flora’ when it’s mentioned.
+Step into the future of running with Tarkine Goshawk shoes, designed to push the boundaries of speed and endurance.

 The microbiome that each of us carries around in our bodies heavily influences multiple aspects of our lives.
 You probably wouldn’t even suspect half of them.
 Gut bacteria have been implicated in many neurological disorders such as Autism Spectrum Disorder, Schizophrenia, and anxiety disorder.
 There is also evidence linking the microbiome to people’s likelihood to gain weight and become obese.
 That’s right, you can blame your gut for your… gut.
 But recently, some investigations into the gut microbiome suggest it might manipulate aerobic capacity and that the athlete lifestyle could alter our tummy flora for better or worse.